Quackster/duckHTTPD/README.md

 public class DefaultWebResponse implements WebResponses {

     @Override
-    public FullHttpResponse getForbiddenResponse() {
+    public FullHttpResponse getForbiddenResponse(WebConnection client) {
         return null;
     }

     @Override
-    public FullHttpResponse getNotFoundResponse() {
+    public FullHttpResponse getNotFoundResponse(WebConnection client) {
         return null;
     }

     @Override
-    public FullHttpResponse getInternalServerErrorResponse(Throwable cause) {
+    public FullHttpResponse getInternalServerErrorResponse(WebConnection client, Throwable cause) {
         return null;
     }

     @Override
-    public FullHttpResponse getErrorResponse(String header, String message) {
+    public FullHttpResponse getErrorResponse(WebConnection client, String header, String message) {
         return null;
     }
 }
 ```

-If you want to use the default response for one of these methods, simply use the GenericWebResponse() and return that response it gives (it will never be null).
+If you want to use the default response for one of these methods, simply use the **DefaultWebResponse** class and return the method it gaves, it will never be null.

 ```
 @Override
-public FullHttpResponse getForbiddenResponse() {
+public FullHttpResponse getForbiddenResponse(WebConnection client) {
-    return new DefaultWebResponse().getForbiddenResponse();
+    return new DefaultWebResponse().getForbiddenResponse(client);
 }
 ```